Storms, fires, or floods — If something happens to your home, what does that mean to your collectibles?

-According to Laura Bergan of American Collectors Insurance, insurance policies should be reviewed annually and if you have collections check to see if those items are included in the coverage.
+Are your collectibles also covered by your home owners or rental insurance?
+Insurance policies should be reviewed annually and if you have collections check to see if collectibles are included in your insurance coverage.

-“Unfortunately, collectibles are typically not adequately covered by insurance agencies,” says Bergan.
+“Unfortunately, collectibles are typically not adequately covered by insurance agencies,” says Laura Bergan from American Collectors Insurance.
 “People put a lot of time and money into their hobbies, especially collections.
 Whether people collect trains, dolls, crystal or something a little more unique, their collections are likely worth a lot more money than they think.
 Regrettably, collectors often don’t find out that their collections were underinsured, or not insured at all, until after the damage has occurred.

 Before hurricane season begins, having a conversation with your agent is definitely advisable to determine if your family’s collections are properly insured.”